-Mamoon Hamid is reportedly heading from Social Capital to Kleiner Perkins
+Mamoon Hamid is heading from Social Capital to Kleiner Perkins

 FBI arrests WannaCry hero for alleged role in Kronos banking malware